-Options Potential Content Issues to Consider Option 1: no policy Do not address the optional standards in the Local Plan The building regulations still enable adaptability of properties without these additional standards.
+Options Potential Content Issues to Consider standards in the Local Plan adaptability of properties without these additional standards.
 Option 2: Policy relating to accessibility and wheelchair standards.
 Incorporate the accessibility and wheelchair standards into the Broads Local Plan.
 Would include a proportion of dwellings to which this requirement applies.
 Viability is a consideration.
 Unclear if a need exists in the Broads Executive Area.
 This approach may not be consistent with the constituent district.
 However the Broads does have an older age profile.
 This could be easier for the Broads to implement that option 3.
 Option 3: Defer to the approach taken by our constituent districts.
 Policy defers to the approach of the Authority's constituent districts.
 Will ensure consistency within the district.
 The Broads Executive Area has an older age profile so could justify its own policy response.
 Viability a consideration.